PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 PyTorch dependency so TorchScript, Dynamo ONNX, and ExportedProgram generation does not require the TensorFlow optional extra.

+## Runtime-check memory boundary

+The direct backend releases the legacy GraphSurgeon graph before ModelIR lowering because no direct stage consumes it.
+After artifact export, unreachable ModelIR/serialization clones are collected and allocator caches are returned to the operating system when the platform exposes a safe heap-trim operation.
+Heap trimming is optional and must never affect conversion correctness.

+Isolated ONNX/TFLite checking remains strictly sequential: the ONNX worker finishes and is reaped before the TFLite worker starts.
+Large prepared ONNX graphs are materialized once in a managed temporary file and opened directly by ONNX Runtime; do not send serialized model bytes through a multiprocessing pipe.
+Evaluation permits the standard LiteRT delegate only when every runtime input dimension is statically positive.
+Dynamic-input models retain the delegate-free interpreter path to preserve its crash-isolation behavior.

 ## Regression workflow

 Create the local corpus inventory without copying model files into Git: